13 Best Chicken Feeds Reviewed by Experts – From Chicks To Layers

 Can chickens get overfed?

-Free range chickens don’t tend to overeat, so if the chicken feeder is overfilled they simply won’t eat all the pellets.
+Free-range chickens don’t tend to overeat, so if the chicken feeder is overfilled they simply won’t eat all the pellets.
 Coop chickens should be monitored so they don’t eat too much at a time.
 Be mindful of the dominant hen in the coop as they tend to eat most of the food.
+Overfeeding of chickens can lead to obesity and health problems.

 What is the best source of protein in chicken feed?